walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 PIN setup controls access to the app, with optional biometric unlock.
 Key setup then asks three separate questions: whether to back up or restore a signing key, where to store it, and when to request system approval for signing.
 Each screen groups the SDK's supported options into selectable cards; Continue keeps the selection local until Create signing key or Restore signing key is pressed.
 The SDK revalidates the selected option before executing it.

 Key recovery restores the original key and DID, not credentials.
+A local save does not prove delivery to another device.
+Unavailable providers show their reported reason and can be checked again; returning to the app also refreshes the choices.

-The demos offer their configured platform recovery provider; a local save does not prove cloud delivery. iOS recovery uses Keychain or the encrypted wallet database because an existing key cannot be imported into the Secure Enclave.
-Android hardware-required storage must pass the hardware check; choosing Android Keystore without that requirement leaves the protection level to the platform.
+Android offers encrypted-cloud backup and device transfer separately.
+Cloud backup requires Google to report end-to-end encryption available.
+Device transfer requires the source device and does not request a cloud copy.
+Hardware-required storage must pass the hardware check; Android Keystore without that requirement leaves the protection level to the platform.

+On iOS, choose No recovery backup to use Secure Enclave.
+Recoverable keys use Keychain or the encrypted wallet database because existing keys cannot be imported into Secure Enclave.

 Settings show the current key and recovery status.
 To replace a key or its signing policy, use Reset wallet and repeat setup; this removes local credentials, which must be issued again.